ni/nimi-python/docs/nidigital/class.rst

+            .. note:: Before bursting a pattern, you must configure the History RAM trigger and specify which cycles to acquire.

+                :py:attr:`nidigital.Session.history_ram_trigger_type` should be used to specify the trigger condition on which History RAM starts acquiring pattern information.

+                If History RAM trigger is configured as :py:data:`~nidigital.HistoryRAMTriggerType.CYCLE_NUMBER`, :py:attr:`nidigital.Session.cycle_number_history_ram_trigger_cycle_number` should be used to specify the cycle number on which
+                History RAM starts acquiring pattern information.

+                If History RAM trigger is configured as :py:data:`~nidigital.HistoryRAMTriggerType.PATTERN_LABEL`, :py:attr:`nidigital.Session.pattern_label_history_ram_trigger_label` should be used to specify the pattern label from which to start acquiring pattern information.
+                :py:attr:`nidigital.Session.pattern_label_history_ram_trigger_vector_offset` should be used to specify the number of vectors following the specified pattern label from which to start acquiring pattern information.
+                :py:attr:`nidigital.Session.pattern_label_history_ram_trigger_cycle_offset` should be used to specify the number of cycles following the specified pattern label and vector offset from which to start acquiring pattern information.

+                For all History RAM trigger conditions, :py:attr:`nidigital.Session.history_ram_pretrigger_samples` should be used to specify the number of samples to acquire before the trigger conditions are met.
+If you configure History RAM to only acquire failed cycles, you must set :py:attr:`nidigital.Session.history_ram_pretrigger_samples` to 0.

+                :py:attr:`nidigital.Session.history_ram_cycles_to_acquire` should be used to specify which cycles History RAM acquires after the trigger conditions are met.

             .. tip:: This method requires repeated capabilities.
 If called directly on the nidigital.Session object, then the method will use all repeated capabilities in the session.